aztfmods/terraform-azure-cosmosdb/README.md

 This Terraform module streamlines the creation and administration of Cosmos DB resources on Azure, offering customizable options for database accounts, consistency levels, throughput settings, and more, to ensure a highly scalable, globally distributed, and secure data management platform in the cloud.

-The below features are made available:
+## Goals

+The main objective is to create a more logic data structure, achieved by combining and grouping related resources together in a complex object.

+The structure of the module promotes reusability.
+It's intended to be a repeatable component, simplifying the process of building diverse workloads and platform accelerators consistently.

+A primary goal is to utilize keys and values in the object that correspond to the REST API's structure.
+This enables us to carry out iterations, increasing its practical value as time goes on.

+A last key goal is to separate logic from configuration in the module, thereby enhancing its scalability, ease of customization, and manageability.

+## Features

-- multiple mongo databases and collections
+- supports multiple mongodb databases and collections for efficient data organization
-- multiple sql databases and containers
+- enables management of multiple sql databases and containers
-- terratest is used to validate different integrations
+- utilization of terratest for robust validation.

 The below examples shows the usage when consuming the module: